oxfun-github/oxfun-exchange-docs/source/includes/_v2_websocket.md

 Requires an authenticated websocket connection.
 Please also subscribe to the **User Order Channel** to receive push notifications for all message updates in relation to an account or sub-account (e.g. OrderOpened, OrderMatched etc......).

-The websocket reply from the exchange will repond to each order in the batch separately, one order at a time, and has the same message format as the reponse for the single order modify method.
+The websocket responses from the exchange will come separately for each order in the batch, one order at a time, and the message has the same format as the single `modifyorder` method.

 <sub>**Request Parameters**</sub>